sketchfab/unreal-plugin/README.md

 - "Apply World Transform To Geometry" is currently not finished.
 Please ignore for now.
 - "Materials": This currently does nothing.

+* Note: Objects are currently scaled up by a factor of 100.
+This may be removed in future.

 ## Shipping The PreBuilt Plugin

 If you wish to give this plugin to someone to use, but not pass on the source code, then just make a copy of this project and remove the "Source" folder.
 The plugin will still work as normal without this folder.